benhansen-io/pinging/README.md

 The backend is a single binary written in Rust that handles static file serving, APIs (including WebRTC), and www and https redirects.
 The frontend is static html and TypeScript.
-Pinging.net is deployed to cheap virtual private servers in multiple data centers and a DNS load balancer (currently CloudFlare) is used to route traffic to the closest server.
+Pinging.net is deployed to inexpensive virtual private servers in multiple data centers and a DNS load balancer (currently CloudFlare) is used to route traffic to the closest server.

-Since there is no protocol level (e.g. HTTP/WebRTC) load balancer or reverse proxy (e.g. no nginx), deployments are done by spinning up a new server and switching the DNS load balancer to use the new IP.
+Since there is no protocol level load balancer (e.g. HTTP/WebRTC) or reverse proxy (e.g. no nginx), deployments are done by spinning up a new server and switching the DNS load balancer to use the new IP.
 The old IP is kept running for an hour to allow DNS caches to update and existing clients to refresh to the new server.